mmmries/score_four/README.md

 Yes, I seriously built the simplest game I could think of.
 This is mostly a place for me to play with the ideas from [om](https://github.com/swannodette/om) and get my feet wet with [ClojureScript](https://github.com/clojure/clojurescript).

 # Development
-Running tests: $ lein cljsbuild auto test
+Running tests: $ lein cljsbuild auto test dev

-Build: $ lein cljsbuild auto dev

 Try it: open index.html in a browser